GNSPS/8ball-pool-guide-hack/README.md

 ***************************

-This hack is in the form of a tweak written with Logos instructions to be compiled by Theos (pre-compiler).
+This hack is in the form of a tweak written with Logos (pre-compiler) instructions to be compiled by Theos.

 The header provided was dumped from the game executable and should be included in the project (currently there is no include in the code because CDStructures.h was in my 'theos/include' folder.
 But you may include